nacho692/pa-dlna-chromecast/docs/source/usage.rst

 Basic operation
 """""""""""""""

-``pa-dlna`` registers a new sink with pulseaudio for each DLNA device discovered on the network.
-When there is an association between a pulseaudio source and such a sink (see below) it sends an URL to the device for the device to fetch the corresponding audio stream by issuing an HTTP GET for this URL.
+``pa-dlna`` discovers DLNA devices and selects the encoder to be used for a given device based on the availability of the encoders on the host, the list of the device preferred mime types and the list of ``pa-dlna`` preferred encoders from the built-in configuration, overriden by the user configuration file if any.
+Once the encoder is selected, a new sink is registered with pulseaudio and an HTTP server is started.
+Then when there is an association between a pulseaudio source and this sink (see below), ``pa-dlna`` sends an URL to the device so that the device may fetch the corresponding audio stream by issuing an HTTP GET for this URL.

 See :ref:`pa-dlna` synopsis and command line options.